MarioB2006/translate/readme.md

 * json

 ## How to use
+Note: this app was developed for computer-sized screens.
+Using it via phone in portrait mode might result in unexpected visuals!
 When clicked on the link, the main app will open.
 Here, the user can choose the languages.
 The text needs to be translated is written inside the "input" text field.
 After clicking on "Translate", the result will be shown in the "output" text field.
 In case of providing a wrong API-key, there will be displayed an error message, saying that the website must be reloaded and re-submitting the right key.
 The "swap" button will swap the input and output text as well as the sourche and target language<br>
 **It is important to click on "end app" to successfully close the app which also removes the API-key used.**<br>
 ![main app](pictures/main_app.png)